Mzhuangshao/atlantis/README_en_us.md

 - The highest point of the peaks reaches Y312
 - Nether lava sea level height Y40
 - Customized Advancements System (continuously updated)
-- You can choose the opening type in the Start Lobby
+- You can choose the begin type in the Start Lobby
   - *Default*: Start Room only contains cactus, bed, chest, grass block
   - *Start Saplings*: Four additional saplings are added to the basic supplies above (classic start of the original map)
   - *Start Trees*: An additional oak tree will be placed directly above the Start Lobby
 - After get a sponge for the first time, unlock the repice of sponge.
 You can use prismarine crystals, prismarine shard, nautilus shells and sponges to craft more sponges.
 - The pale oak planted by the player has a chance to have the Creaking Heart (only 1.21.4+)